 Unless you’re under 16 or hold an America the Beautiful Pass, you’ll need to pay some dollar bills to glimpse the wonders of Lassen.
 It’s not too much.
 Vehicles enter for up to seven consecutive days for $25.
 Hikers and bikers can get in for just $12.
 In the winter, that drops to $10 for a car.
 An annual pass is also available for the flat rate of $50.

-Lassen Volcanic National Park Weather
+Weather in Lassen Volcanic National Park

 If there’s one thing that defines the seasons in Lassen Volcanic National Park, it’s the falling and the melting of the snows.
 Up in the higher parts of the park (over 8,000 feet or more), it’s not uncommon to see a snowpack of two meters plus.
 All that peaks between November and March, pretty much sealing off all the roads and access points (apart from a few cross-country skiing routes).
 That’s why the bulk of visitors choose summer.
 Usually, the warmer months between June and August are the best of all.